Hisako Nakamura: Early life

 Hisako Nakamura was born in 1897 in Takayama City, in the Gifu prefecture of Japan.
 Her father, Eitaro Kaminari, was a tatami maker and her mother, Aya Kaminari, was a traditional doctor of herbology and external medicine.
 At the age of three, Nakamura developed frostbite from the cold temperatures in Takayama City, which progressed into gangrene, causing her to have both her hands and feet amputated.
 Nakamura grew up in poverty and faced discrimination from her community due to her physical condition and appearance.
-Her pain was considered karma from the gods, in return for her father not marrying the girl her loved.
+Her pain was considered karma from the gods, in return for her father not marrying the girl he loved.
 As a result, her father was instructed to repent, and she to stay indoors and away from others, excluded from activities, and kept out of school.

 At age ten, Nakamura received texts, paper pencils, slate and chalk, from her grandmother that she could use as hand-me-down study materials.
 Through copying the writings, she gradually began to learn.
 Nakamura began writing by holding a pencil or a piece of chalk in her mouth, and by holding a pair of scissors between her legs.
 With practice, she mastered using scissors with her mouth and was also able to learn to hold a needle in her mouth and thread it, allowing her to sew her own garments.
 With time, Nakamura learned and adapted anything she needed or wanted to know how to do.